How to Manage Feelings of Overwhelm

 Whether you’re searching for nutrition advice or looking to refinish your kitchen cabinets, there are “experts” at your disposal, thanks to the World Wide Web.

-Once you’ve decided to lose weight, for example, it’s tempting to follow a bunch of weight loss gurus and healthy recipe pages to “motivate” you for a fresh, new start.
+Once you’ve decided to lose weight, for example, it’s tempting to follow a bunch of nutrition gurus when you have no motivation for weight loss in an attempt to inspire a fresh start.
 Don’t do this!

-Select 1-3 people you connect with and follow them.
-Applying a filter to your inputs will minimize the overwhelm, and you’ll receive more consistent advice.
+Instead, select 1-3 people you connect with and follow them.
+By applying a filter to your inputs, you’ll minimize the overwhelm and receive more consistent advice.
 And you already know, consistency is key!

-Unfollow social media accounts that aren’t serving you or that make you feel less-than.
-This “social media detox” is something I’ve practiced with my LIFe clients in the past, and it helps minimize the noise!
+In addition, try unfollowing unhelpful social media accounts that aren’t serving you and add to the overwhelm.
+This “social media detox” is something I’ve practiced in my programming for women after bariatric surgery, and it helps minimize the noise!

 Being selective about what information you allow into your life minimizes the overwhelm and will enable you to focus on what’s truly important.